-How to Output Data Formats
+How to Output Data Formats in C# with IronBarcode

-Instead of simply reading the barcode and printing the values in the console, IronBarcode offers much more.
-It provides several output formats that pave the way for users to further process the read results.
+Instead of simply reading the barcode and printing values in the console, IronBarcode offers much more.
+It provides several output formats that pave the way for users to process read results.
 These formats include properties such as barcode image, barcode type, BinaryValue, coordinates, height, width, page number, barcode, page orientation, text, and value.

 Users can manipulate these properties further within the program.
-Let's explore how to use these properties and the use cases where they can be helpful.
+Let's explore how to use these properties and use cases where they can be helpful.

-Get started with IronBarcode
+Get started making PDFs with NuGet now:

-Output Formats and Use Cases
+What Are the Available Output Formats and Their Use Cases?

 BarcodeResult stores various useful properties.
 These properties are listed below:

-• Coordinates, Height & Width
+BarcodeImageBarcodeTypeBinaryValue- Coordinates, Height & Width

-• Text & Value
+PageNumberBarcodeandPageOrientation- Text & Value

-Let us look at the code snippet below that demonstrates a possible use case for this output format:
+Look at the code snippet below that demonstrates a possible use case for this output format:

-using IronBarCode;
+:path=/static-assets/barcode/content-code-examples/how-to/output-data-formats-BarcodeImage.csusing IronBarCode;

 using IronSoftware.Drawing;